baneteasnow/baneteasnow.github.io/_pages/now.md

 author2: "James Gleick"
 sayfa2: 390
 format2: reading as a book
-pageread2: 1
+pageread2: 103
 # 3
 booktitle3: "The Elements of Choice - Why the Way We Decide Matters"
 bookyear3: 2025
 author3: "Eric J. Johnson"
 sayfa3: 392
 format3: reading as a book
-pageread3: 1
+pageread3: 96
 # 4
 booktitle4: "The Signal and the Noise - Why So Many Predictions Fail—But Some Don't"
 bookyear4: 2018
 author4: "Nate Silver"
 sayfa4: 576
 format4: reading as a book
-pageread4: 1
+pageread4: 132
+# 5
+booktitle5: "The Enigma of Desire"
+bookyear5: 2021
+author5: "Galit Atlas"
+sayfa5: 272
+format5: reading as a book
+pageread5: 67
 ---

 {% include image-gallery.html folder="/assets/now" %}